kevinolega/callcentertrainingtips/_posts/2020-06-12-gerry-story.md

 ---
 During my OJT, I  got assigned to TL Gerry.

-I learned from the other agents that I met that Gerry, a top-performing Team Leader.
+I learned from the other agents that I met that Gerry is a top-performing Team Leader.

 I suspect he's really strict.